red/red/CONTRIBUTING.md

     * `FIX:` ticket or bug fix.
 If it's a ticket, then the form is: `FIX: issue #<number> (<issue title>)`.
     * `TESTS:` new or modified test(s), or testing framework related.
     * `DOCS:` related to the part of the documentation that is in [red/docs](https://github.com/red/docs) repository.
+    * `CI:` related to the Continuous Integration build or config scripts in the repo.

 ### Coding Standards
 All contributions should adhere to the following coding standards